Excellence in Otolaryngology-Head and Neck Surgery through personalized medical care, education and research for a better tomorrow.

 Mark J. Jameson, MD, PhD also joined the department in 2007 after completing his fellowship in Head and Neck Oncologic and Reconstructive Surgery and developing his skills in microvascular surgery.
 In addition to adding the most sophisticated reconstructive surgical skills to complex head and neck cancer cases, Dr. Jameson brought with him a passion for research.
 As an MD/PhD, his passion for investigation and basic and translational research efforts have helped the department augment its research presence and have fostered research aspirations in the department’s residents.
 In 2010, David C. Shonka, Jr., MD also joined the Division of Head & Neck Surgical Oncology after completion of fellowship training.
 With Dr. Levine’s stimulus and support, both Drs.
 Jameson and Shonka have trained and now have an active program utilizing the da Vinci robot for transoral robotic surgery to provide a surgical alternative to patients whose only option in the past was chemoradiation therapy.
 With the addition of these two head and neck surgery faculty, the division has the appropriate number of faculty to continue the highest level of patient care when Drs.
 Reibel and Levine decrease their work load and transition towards retirement.

 The Division of Facial Plastic & Reconstructive Surgery has continued to grow during Dr. Levine’s tenure.
 Dr. Park’s prestige and international recognition has grown significantly over the last ten years.
-In 2010, J. Jared Christophel, MD joined the division after fellowship training.
+In 2010, J. Jared Christophel, MD, MPH joined the division after fellowship training.
 During his first two years, Dr. Christophel focused on clinical effort and obtaining a Masters in Public Health.
 Dr. Christophel continues to perform clinical research addressing questions that are crucial to optimizing patient care.

 The Division of Communicative Disorders & Audiology has continued to thrive over the past decade.
 In 2009, Drs.
 Bradley Kesser and A. Tucker Gleason were named as the new Directors of the Division.
 They have taken a strategic approach to develop a profitable bottom line while still providing the highest level of service to patients and referring physicians.
 Today, there are 11 audiologists in the division, all with a master or doctoral degree.